California Same-Sex Marriage FAQ

 However, under a law that went into effect January 1, 2012, same-sex couples who married in California but live out-of-state (and, thus, cannot meet California’s normal divorce residency requirement) can still get divorced in California if they live in a state where they cannot divorce.
 As other states’ laws regarding same-sex marriage are rapidly changing, you should consult with a qualified family law attorney for legal advice.

-Contact a Los Angeles Gay and Lesbian Family Law Attorney at Pride Legal today!
+Contact a California LGBT Family Law Attorney at Pride Legal today!